hectorbennett/command-pattern/README.md

 ## Implementing in Rust

-Some parts of the above code can be translated from python very straightforwardly, for example the Graph class
+Some parts of the above code can be translated from python very straightforwardly, for example the Graph class is adapted without any unexpected changes.

 ```rust
 // rust/src/graph.rs